FlavScents AInsights Entry for Dimethyl Trisulfide (CAS: 3658-80-8)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, dimethyl trisulfide is considered safe at the levels typically used in food flavoring, with an acceptable daily intake (ADI) not specifically established but implied through its FEMA GRAS status.
-Dermal exposure in fragrance applications is limited due to potential irritation and sensitization, and it is subject to IFRA guidelines.
-Inhalation exposure is generally low risk in consumer products, but occupational exposure should be managed to prevent irritation due to its volatility.
+For oral exposure, dimethyl trisulfide is considered safe at typical use levels in food, with an ADI not specifically established but implied through GRAS status.
+Dermal exposure in fragrance applications is generally low risk, though IFRA guidelines should be consulted to avoid irritation or sensitization.
+Inhalation exposure is minimal due to its low volatility at typical use levels, but occupational exposure should be managed with appropriate ventilation.
+The risk profiles for food and fragrance applications are similar, with no significant differences noted.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature